See Eminem’s Daughter Hailie All Grown-Up: College Student Flaunts Underboob

 Hailie was accompanied by her mother, Kimberly, when she was introduced to the people but Eminem remained in the classroom to avoid causing a scene.
 Not only did Hailie leave her high school having the reputation of being homecoming queen but she is also an academically-incline lady having graduated with a 3.9 GPA.

-Despite growing up in a household where her parents were not always in good terms, Hailie named Kim and Marshall as the most influential people in her life.
+Despite growing up in a household where her parents were not always on good terms, Hailie named Kim and Marshall as the most influential people in her life.

 “My mother and father are because they have pushed me to be the person I am and have given me all the support to achieve what I have.”